sqv

 , using the detached signature in Qubes-R4.2.3-x86_64.iso.asc

-, the certificate of the signature is in qubes-release-4.2-signing-key.asc
+, the certificate for the signature is in qubes-release-4.2-signing-key.asc

 .